cfw-guide/dsi.cfw.guide/docs/installing-twilight-menu.md

 1. Copy the `BOOT.NDS` file to your SD card root
     - If there's already a `BOOT.NDS` file on the SD card root, then overwrite it when asked to
 1. Copy the `roms` folder to your SD card root
+    - If hiyaCFW is installed, copy the `title` folder to your SD card root as well

 ::: tip